 Body dysmorphic disorder (BDD) is a mental health condition in which the patient has a distorted perception of their physical appearance, becoming preoccupied with what they see as flaws, which may seem slight or non-existent to others.
-BDD is not uncommon, yet it often goes undiagnosed in aesthetic and surgical practices, and even in psychiatric services.
-Psychiatrist Dr Ayman Zaghloul explains.
+BDD is not uncommon, yet it often goes undiagnosed.
+Renowned Consultant Adult Psychiatrist, Dr Ayman Zaghloul, explains.

 Symptoms of body dysmorphic disorder

-BDD is characterised by an obsession with a particular aspect of one’s appearance, with the individual exaggerating or imagining a defect in this part of their body.
-The most common perceived flaws are beliefs that their skin is discoloured, that some of their features, such as the eyes or nose, are not symmetrical, and that certain body parts are the wrong size or shape, or are deformed.
+Body dysmorphic disorder is characterised by an obsession with a particular aspect of one’s physical appearance, with the patient exaggerating or imagining a defect in this part of their body.
+The most common perceived flaws are beliefs that their skin is discoloured, that some of their features such as the eyes or nose are not symmetrical, and that certain body parts are the wrong size or shape or are deformed.